-With multiple levels of radial cyclones, two power modes as well as an easy release button for the dust canister.
+With multiple levels of radial cyclones, two power modes as well as an easy release button for the dust bin.

 As the V6 is one of the older cordless models of Dyson, it is no surprise that the price is one of the more cheaper ones among Dyson cordless stick vacuums.

-But the most important question you should be asking ideally is if the Dyson V6 is any good.
+But the most important question we answer with our Dyson V6 review is if the Dyson V6 is any good.

-VacuumShop is here to answer that question, so keep reading before you commit to any decision.
+VacuumShop is here to answer that question, so keep reading our Dyson V6 review before you commit to any decision.